stevestrutt/wordpress_ansible_ibmcloud/README.md

-# Wordpress_ansible
+# Wordpress_ansible_ibmcloud

-Demo ansible package to install Wordpress in a 3-tier configuration on Centos 7.x
+Demo ansible package to install Wordpress in a highly available 3-tier configuration on IBM Cloud
- - nginx loadbalancer
+ - IBM Cloud Load Balancer
  - httpd app server
  - mariadb

- Intended for use with Terraform infrastructure automation on IBM Cloud.
-Executed from MacBook Air.

- Initial Terraformed environment on IBM Cloud.
-    Vyatta VRA deployed as a secure private enclosure with 3 private VLANs.
+This pacakge supports two configuration options,
+- Single site deployment of multiple httpd webservers with a single Mariadb database host with an IBM Cloud Load Balancer (CLB) as a local LB.
+- Dual site high availability configuration, with webservers and DB's deployed in two data centers, each with CLBs, fronted by IBM Cloud Internet Services (CloudFlare) as a global load balancer.

+Deployment architecture is determined dynamically based on Ansible inventory file specifying two Mariadb servers in different data centers.
+The inventory file can be statically specified with manual deployment of hosts on IBM Cloud, or used with Ansible dynamic inventory with Terraform automated deployment of servers and LBs.